 Once 3 months have passed since your second vaccination, everyone aged over 18 is eligible for a booster vaccination.
 This provides a really important reminder to your immune system, and substantially increases the protection you have against catching coronavirus and becoming seriously unwell.

 You may have heard that the Chief Medical Officer, Chris Whitty, has suggested that people should be thinking carefully about their social contacts, and making sure they prioritise those that are most important to them.
 This is sensible advice.
 It’s also a good idea think about whether it’s possible to meet outside, and if not, to make sure rooms aren’t too crowded and are well ventilated.
 You may also want to consider doing a lateral flow test (LFT) before you meet up with people, and suggesting they do the same.
 If you do, make sure you do it immediately before you meet up, for the most accurate information on whether you’re infectious.

-Dr Elizabeth Webb is a Senior Research Manager at Age UK.
+Dr Elizabeth Webb is Head of Research at Age UK.
 She has an MSc in Epidemiology from the London School of Hygiene and Tropical Medicine and a PhD in Social Epidemiology from University College London.